georgejmx/whisper-blog/README.md

 ## How to build and run

-- Will need sqlite3 and go1.18 installed
+### Quick run

+Note that this will be insecure as the encryption key is in the public image

+`docker run -p 8000:8007 georgejmx/whisper-blog:0.2`

+### Manual build and run

-- Clone the repo into your GOROOT, then modify your config package to look like;
+- This will build locally.
+Modify your config package to look like;

 ```
 package config